nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

-### Give a list of instructions : `help`
+### Show a window with instructions : `help`

-Shows the user a list of instructions that can be used to navigate the app.
+Shows the user another window which has a table of instructions that can be used to navigate the app.

+Format:
+* (From the main window) `help`
-Format: `help [COMMAND_NAME]`
+* (From the help window) `help [COMMAND_NAME]`

-* If no command-name is entered, the user will see the list of all the keywords for each command

-* If the user enters a valid command-name, the user will see the full details of that command, which includes the format and taskName of the command.
+* If the user enters a valid command-name, the user will see the full details of that command, which includes the format and an example use of the command.

 Examples:
 * `help`